Melbourne, Australia · Monday 12 October 2026

 Time difference: -1.4 minutes compared to a flat, road, temperate course.

-Melbourne Half Marathon is a half marathon held in Melbourne, Australia, scheduled for Sunday 12 October 2025.
-The course is run on road surface with 77m of total elevation gain, reaching a maximum altitude of 130m above sea level.
+Melbourne Half Marathon is a half marathon held in Melbourne, Australia.
+It is scheduled for Monday 12 October 2026.
+The course is run on road surface with 77m of total climbing, with its high point near 130m above sea level.
 For registration and full race details, visit the official Melbourne Half Marathon website.

 Based on historical weather data for October, the expected race day conditions are as follows.
 Near-ideal running temperatures are expected, ranging from 10°C to 19°C. This temperature range is widely considered optimal for marathon performance, allowing efficient heat dissipation without cold-related issues.
 There is a high chance of rain (60%).
 Runners should prepare for wet conditions, including appropriate footwear and clothing choices.

-Melbourne Half Marathon is run on road surfaces, which provide the fastest and most predictable conditions for marathon running.
-Road courses allow for consistent pacing and are typically the best choice for runners targeting a personal best time.
+Melbourne Half Marathon is run on road surfaces, which provide the fastest and most predictable conditions for racing.
+Road courses allow for consistent pacing and are typically the best choice for a personal best.

 Looking for an easier marathon or a tougher challenge?
 You can also compare Melbourne Half Marathon against other half marathons to find the right race for your goals.